 1. Always Using Market Orders

 Lesson #1 – use limit orders when possible.
 Market orders can be good if you need to get out of a position immediately.
 But they can make you feel dumb when you suddenly don’t realize the profit you thought you had.
 Here’s my example: I had wanted to sell a stock for a nice $10 per share profit.
 I put a market order in before work, and when I got home, I opened the trade confirmation… Guess what, my profit was only about $5 per share.
 What happened?
 The price fluctuated a bunch during the day and I got very poor pricing.
+(Remember the things you should do after you place a stock trade).

 If I had just used a limit order, I could have been somewhat sure in the price I would have received for selling, and booked much higher profits.
 Don’t get caught off guard – use limit order.